-The HCH operates on a “knowledge-based” approach to learning (see our Commitment to Quality Educationn for details).
+The HCH operates on a “knowledge-based” approach to learning (see our Commitment to Quality Education for details).

 Students are required to complete a number of assessments at various stages of their study.
-The assessments are normally in written form, but they may be in oral form as well, with the permission of the Dean.
+The assessments are normally in written form, but they may be in oral form as well, with the permission from the Registrar’s Office.

 In some cases, where it is not considered possible to accurately assess the capability to make an effective practitioner in the area of philosophy, material medica or any other area (other than clinical), the student may be asked to undertake an interview in person or by phone as a further assessment before being allowed to graduate.